Bluetooth + Remote Control

 in a dramatically clearer sound.

 Amplifier Assignment: The 7-channel amplifier can be

-configured in three ways to match your type of speaker setup.
+configured in a variety of ways to match your type of speaker setup.

 - Normal (7.2ch): The Onkyo TX-NR838 provides 7.2ch